preisem/preisem/README.md

 ---

 ## 🚀 Featured Projects
+### **Bird Identification Tool / Web Server**
+- Create nodes to capture audio and identify birds using tensorflow (birdnetlib)
+- Display data, statics, live video and more from nodes in a local server
+-
 ### **Social Media Emoji Analysis & Trust Modeling**
 - Developed models to analyze societal behaviors and predict demographics using emoji data.
 - Created "trust fingerprints" for identifying authenticity in social media interactions.